 While IM offers businesses a new way to communicate, it poses some problems.
 First of all, are employees interacting with business associates or gossiping with friends?
 If it's the latter, productivity may suffer as staff gets sucked into time-wasting chats.
 Even if it's all business, there could be a risk.

 Most consumer IM services do not offer secure connections or encryption, so chats can be intercepted.
 Sensitive business matters should not be discussed using IM.
 IM users should also be aware that chat sessions can be recorded.
 How would you react if you discovered that what you thought were private comments had been e-mailed to others or posted on a website?
 At the very least, it could be embarrassing.

-Many computers and mobile devices come in IM software preinstalled.
-If so, you should be able to find it by checking your desktop of reviewing your app list.
+Many computers and mobile devices come with IM software preinstalled.
+If so, you should be able to find it by checking your desktop by reviewing your app list.
 However, it’s likely you will want to install your own programs.
-On your mobile device, this can be done my searching for the app in your app store, or doing a general search for instant message.
+On your mobile device, this can be done by searching for the app in your app store or doing a general search for instant message.
 On your computer, you will need to go to the service’s website and download their latest application.
 Here's where you can go to learn more and download today’s most popular instant messaging programs:

 Keep in mind, technology is constantly changing.
 These represent the most popular instant messaging programs at the time of this writing, so chances are they’ve already changed.

 These instant messaging programs are available for most smartphones and desktop operating systems.
 The pages above will let you know which systems they are compatible with and how to install them on your device.
 Whichever one you go with, take the time to read the instructions before you begin.
 It will make IM much more productive and fun.

 One of the most compelling features of the Internet may well be the ability to communicate inexpensively in real time, via personal computers and mobile devices.
 With the Internet, you can see, hear, talk to and collaborate with people in different locations around the world, without the expense of travel.